disorder/espire/README.md

 - OTA update image is trusted (hardcoded URL only)
 - UDP datagrams with temperature settings may be accepted without authentication if encryption is not enabled
+- UDP datagrams are not protected against replay attack (needs reliable system time or synced NTP)

 Default configuration with HTTPS, Digest auth, `API_KEY` and UDP encryption cover most of these against simple remote attacks.
 Log is